slsa-framework/slsa/survey.md

 -   **Predicate: Typed:** Is there a well-established convention of indicating the meaning of the Attestation and/or the schema of the user-defined predicate unambiguous?
--   **Materials: Supported:** Are Materials standardized in the Statement layer?
 -   **Layered:** Does the schema clearly match the layers of our [model](#model-and-terminology)?
     -   ✗ in-toto v1: Statement and Predicate fields are mixed together.